Ashington, West Sussex: Amenities and transport

 The ancient Anglican parish church is dedicated to St Peter and St Paul.

 Ashington won two regional categories (Business and Community Life) in the Calor Village of the Year competition in 2001 and was the overall Southern region winner in 2003.

 Metrobus operate bus route 23 which links the village to Worthing, Horsham and Crawley.

 Sport

 Ashington Cougars has football teams from under 6 to under 16 and play in the Horsham and District Youth Football League.
-Started in 1999 it has grown into a successful club attaining Charter Development status with Sussex FA in 2009, one of only 14 clubs in the whole of Sussex.
-2011 saw the club become a finalist in the Sussex "Sports Club of the Year" awards where it was recognised for its work in player and community development.
+Starting in 1999, it attained Charter Development status with Sussex FA in 2009.
+In 2011 the club were a finalist in the Sussex "Sports Club of the Year" awards where it was recognised for its work in player and community development.